Elf (film): Development

 David Berenbaum initially wrote the script in 1993, with Chris Farley and Jim Carrey being early candidates to play Buddy.
-Berenbaum's screenplay underwent uncredited rewrites by Scot Armstrong, Chris Henchy and the writing team of Adam McKay and Will Ferrell.
-Garry Shandling was offered the role of Walter Hobbs but declined.
-Wanda Sykes was originally cast as the Gimbels manager Wanda but dropped out.
-Faizon Love was then cast in her role and used the nametag that was made for her.
+Berenbaum's screenplay underwent uncredited rewrites by Scot Armstrong, Chris Henchy and the writing team of Adam McKay and Will Ferrell, who was also cast to star.
 Terry Zwigoff was asked to direct the film, but he turned it down in favor of Bad Santa (2003).
 According to Jon Favreau, the script was initially "much darker" and did not interest him, although he was interested in working with Ferrell's first post-SNL movie.
 Asked to rewrite it, a turning point came when he realized that he could make Buddy's world an homage to the Rankin/Bass Christmas specials.
 This allowed him to conceive of a movie that could be rated PG, as opposed to the original script, which he guessed would have been rated PG-13.

+Garry Shandling was offered the role of Walter Hobbs, but he declined.
+Wanda Sykes was originally cast as the Gimbels manager, Wanda, but she dropped out.
+Faizon Love was then cast in her role and used the nametag that was made for her.
+Katie Holmes was the first choice for the role of Jovie, but when she turned it down, the role was offered to Zooey Deschanel.